Helperbird/website/src/features/mute-videos.md

 ---
 layout: templates/features.html
-title: Mute all videos and audio from auto running | Helperbird
+title: Mute annoying auto playing videos - Chrome, Firefox, Edge, iPad, iPhone
-description: Mute all videos and audio from playing on any website with Helperbird in two clicks.
+description:  Nothing is more irritating loud audio starts playing from a video that you can’t even see on the website.
+Helperbird fixes that in two clicks.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,